libre-tube/LibreTube/CODE_OF_CONDUCT.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Tagging maintainers or projects members without being one yourself

 ## Enforcement Responsibilities